ccamel/awesome-ccamel/README.md

 - [mrdoob/three.js](https://github.com/mrdoob/three.js) - JavaScript 3D Library.
 - [netbeast/dashboard](https://github.com/netbeast/dashboard) - :star2:  Create IoT applications.
 Wire devices together regardless their brand or technology.
 - [neutron-org/neutron-docs](https://github.com/neutron-org/neutron-docs) -
+- [nfrasser/linkifyjs](https://github.com/nfrasser/linkifyjs) - JavaScript plugin for finding links in plain-text and converting them to HTML &lt;a&gt; tags.
 - [nftstorage/nft.storage](https://github.com/nftstorage/nft.storage) - **Notice: Uploads Decommissioned - Existing Data is Safe!**      NFT.Storage Classic (classic.nft.storage) offers free decentralized storage and bandwidth for NFTs on IPFS and Filecoin.
 June 2024 Update: No new uploads, but all existing data is safe.
 Try the new NFT.Storage, which preserves data in long term Filecoin storage.
 Go to app.nft.storage
 - [nftstorage/nftup](https://github.com/nftstorage/nftup) - **Notice: Uploads Decommissioned - Existing Data is Safe!**      NFTUp enables you to upload NFT data to IPFS & Filecoin with no-code using a downloadable web app.
 June 2024 Update: No new uploads, but all existing data is safe.
 Try the new NFT.Storage, which preserves data in long term Filecoin storage for a small fee.
 Go to app.nft.storage
 - [normen/homebridge-landroid](https://github.com/normen/homebridge-landroid) - Homebridge plugin to control Worx Landroid robo mowers through the Worx Cloud